 Nicolás Montoya is an experienced actor who has played parts in film productions, television series, and live theater.
 Acting is his avocation; by training a medical doctor, he spends his time going between his medical clinic, and acting jobs in both Madrid and Jerez de la Frontera, his home town where we filmed this movie.

 In his work as a movie actor, Montoya has had several principal roles in Spanish films, including Salvaje niño perro and Espiral.
 He can also be seen in La Lola se va a los puertos and more recently, in Techo y comida (Food and Shelter) directed by Juan Miguel del Castillo.
 He has also had parts in over a dozen plays, in several television series, and has even held roles in operatic productions..

 For Domino, he plays the bad guy - the banker who pressed a loan on hero Luis before the economic crisis, but then (naturally) fails to lend him money to get him out of his current situation.
 But Luis is not entirely blameless: he was in fact willing to take that loan even though it meant mortgaging his house to the limit.
 And our bad banker has financial problems of his own, problems brought about by the same willingness to over-extend himself and his bank when money and credit were easy to come by.

 Luis de la Tota plays the part of Luis' best friend.
-Like Antonio de la Malena, this is his first time acting although he has spent his life on stage in flamenco productions, and has also appeared in a couple of documentaries.
+Like Antonio de la Malena, this is his first time acting although he has spent his life on stage in flamenco productions, and has also appeared in several documentaries.